NRG Esports: Apex Legends

 On February 11, 2019, NRG became one of the first organizations to sign a professional Apex Legends player with the signing of Coby "Dizzy" Meadows.
-The team signed Brandon "Aceu" Winn and Marshall "Mohr" Mohr in March and May, respectively, to round out its three-player squad.
+The team signed Brandon "aceu" Winn and Marshall "Mohr" Mohr in March and May, respectively, to round out its three-player squad.
 Dizzy competed in the first-ever Apex Legends Pro-Am, securing 1st place, the tournament's MVP award, and a $23,000 charitable donation to the V Foundation.
 Following the retirement of Dizzy in December 2019, the team picked up their new talent Joseph "Frexs" Sanchez in the beginning of January, about a month later.
 In July 23, 2022, after the ALGS 2022: Championship, Aidan "rocker" Grodin announced his departure from the team.
 On August 13, the team signed Dennis "Gilderson" Zachary as their third teammate.
+On September 15, 2023 NRG announced their departure from Apex Legends.

-Current roster
+On May 30, 2024, NRG announced the signing of the roster of ohNocturnal, FunFPS and reptar, once again reforming a roster under NRG.

 Overwatch

-On August 3, NRG signed the members of the former Overwatch team Luminosity Gaming.
-NRG owns the Overwatch League team San Francisco Shock, whose roster is listed below.
+On August 3, 2016, NRG signed the members of the former Overwatch team from Luminosity Gaming.
+NRG owned the Overwatch League team San Francisco Shock from the OWL's inagurial season to its final season in 2023.
 NRG owned an Overwatch Contenders team competing as the Shock's academy team up until May 8, 2019, when they withdrew their participation in the tournament.

-Current roster
+On May 31, 2024, after orgless team Students of the Game lost their first round matchup in the Overwatch Champions Series Dallas Major to Spacestation Gaming, it was announced that NRG had signed the roster, which would compete under the name NRG Shock, in reference to the former San Francisco Shock Overwatch League team.